sandermvanvliet/RoadCaptain/site/content/features/route-sharing.md

 ## Feedback

-Route Sharing is a pre-release feature and there may be some sharp edges.
+Route Sharing is a brand new feature and there may be some sharp edges.

 Any feedback is greatly appreciated, head over to [the feedback discussion](https://github.com/sandermvanvliet/RoadCaptain/discussions/116) on GitHub to shrae your feedback!